pubiqq/lifecycleprops/README.md

 ### AutoCleared
 [`autoCleared`](https://github.com/android/architecture-components-samples/blob/8f536f2b7012c3c4d7bf80fec0de62893d53edbc/GithubBrowserSample/app/src/main/java/com/android/example/github/util/AutoClearedValue.kt) is a special delegate for a read/write property that clears its value when the fragment's view is destroyed.

-As you may have noticed, `viewLifecycleAware` has the same behavior as `autoCleared` by default, so you can easily replace one with the other:
+`viewLifecycleAware` has the same behavior as `autoCleared` by default, so you can easily replace one with the other:
 ```kotlin
 var binding: SampleFragmentBinding by viewLifecycleAware()